dmpe/BankApp/README.md

 Application is based on 2 exercises I have done during my 2. semester at the university.
 All of them are here, [on github](https://github.com/Johnmalc/Homeworks2), and one of them is this [one](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe1) and another one is [here](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe13).
 The main logic is taken from [here](https://github.com/Johnmalc/Homeworks2/tree/master/Aufgabe13) (not GUI/Vars/Main.java).

-This is how the app look like (based only on the FXML design; subjected to change):
+This is how the app looks something like (based on the FXML design; subjected to change) this:

 ![Design](/image.jpg)